mozilla/data-docs/src/concepts/terminology.md

 Account Ecosystem Telemetry; see the [PRD](https://docs.google.com/document/d/1yRLiD8JuaZIIaKhs6DhXEa7aH8jwOau5yW0kHaldFQU/edit#)

-## Analyst

-A data analyst is someone who looks at Mozilla data, identifies trends and other qualitative measurements in them, and creates charts and dashboards.

 ## Amplitude

 A third-party product used by several teams within Mozilla for analysis of user events.